 A comfortable monthly budget in the Dominican Republic typically ranges from $800–$1,200 for singles, about RD$81,695 for couples.

-You’ll find that living costs skew lower than in many U.S. cities: groceries for a couple average RD$16,000 monthly, keeping food a predictable share of the budget thanks to affordable fresh produce.
+Living costs skew noticeably lower than in many U.S. cities.
+Groceries for a couple average RD$16,000 monthly, kept predictable by affordable fresh produce.

-Utilities remain modest — an average electricity bill for 750 kWh is about RD$3,500 — trimming recurring expenses.
+Utilities are modest.
+An average electricity bill for 750 kWh runs about RD$3,500.

-Transportation is another savings area; a monthly public transit pass costs roughly $34.35, well below typical U.S. transit spending.
+Transportation is another area where you save.
+A monthly public transit pass costs roughly $34.35, well below typical U.S. transit spending.

 Housing Costs: Rent and Property Prices by City